aalanwar/Event-Triggered-Diffusion-Kalman-Filters/README.md

 <br />
 <br />
 <br />
-To run the data set using traditional centralized Extended Kalman filter run "run_EKF.m"
+To run the data set using traditional centralized Extended Kalman filter run "run_EKF.m" then run "plot_EKF.m"
 <br />
 <br />
 The class folder has the following main classes<br />